 Among the DJs chosen to spin this year were: Andrew Turner (Reading, PA), Bruno Jerez (France), Connie T Empress (Empire State Soul Club), Kevin & Denise Draper (Huntingdon, UK), Jason & Stacey Thornton (Massachusetts), Eric Svirida (Long Island), Tom Dechistofaro (Cleveland), Ian Friend (Pittsburg), Andy Powell (Loughborough, UK), Dave Moore (Hitsville International Soul Club), Micheal Robinson (Dig Deeper), George Rodriguez (Minnesota), Gene Merideth (Allentown) and the amazing Thing With Two Heads (Dallastown, PA).

 Bruno Jerez, Andy Powell and Kevin Draper were here last year, so it was exciting to hear them again.
 These guys are long-time staples of the Northern Soul scene in Europe and it was thrilling to have them spin records in this country.
-It’s amazing how folks from way on the other side of the Atlantic Ocean can latch on to something so American like soul music and be so adept at playing records that are so fabulously unheard of in this country; records that sound so fabulously good.
+It’s amazing how folks from way on the other side of the Atlantic Ocean can latch on to something so American as soul music and be so adept at playing records that are so fabulously unheard of in this country; records that sound so fabulously good.
 Our fez is off to them!

 The Boogaloo Bag writers were happy to see some DJs that didn’t appear last year: Andrew Turner, Michael Robinson and Eric Svrida.
 Although he doesn’t claim to be a DJ, Mr. Turner played some great records and the Boogaloo Bag writers were on the floor dancing whenever he appeared, playing favorites as well as obscuros.
 Mr. Robinson is a man who shouldn’t need an introduction in the Boogaloo Bag.
 He has spun records many times at the Subway Soul Club.
 The Dig Deeper series of soul music extravaganzas that he and his partner DJ Honky used to present in Brooklyn a few years ago will never be forgotten.
 Mr. Robinson is the proud owner of some of the rarest soul records of all time, so when he selects the sounds, you want to be around!
 Over the last couple of years, Mr. Svirida has been hosting soul nights in Long Island and recently has started to break into the scene in New York City.
 He is a pure Northern Soul DJ, and he kept the faithful satisfied on the dance floor.
 His action was hip, so dig him if he comes to your town.